joelr/developer.everydayhero.com/content/campaigns.md

 ### Parameters

-charity_ids
+charity_ids : _optional_ **string**<br/>
-: _Optional_ **string**.
 A comma-separated list of Charity IDs, only Campaigns that the specified Charity is participating in will be retrieved.

 ### Example